Seafari Joins Ocean Quest

 5# Substrate – a subject that covers all types of substrates used in coral restoration, their advantages, and disadvantages.
 It includes an overview of all man-made materials and natural substrates.

 6# Coral Propagation Methods and Techniques – this subject covers the coral propagation techniques invented by Ocean Quest.

 Why Chose The Ocean Quest Program With Seafari?

 Ocean Quest leader Anuar Abdullah or ‘Ocean Man’ as he is been referred to, has quite the story and has dedicated his life to coral reefs.
 Passing this found knowledge of his life to others he has developed his own approaches to Coral Propagation and created a different kind of program.

 Working directly with Seafari, Ocean quest’s Todd Applegate is heading their coral reef research & monitoring with us around Pattaya and will be teaching coral propagation courses.

-This course is innovated in it approach in that it focus on growing corals to suitable natural substrates.
-Mostly in coral restoration projects, you see the use man-made substances as a base.
+This course is innovative in its approach in that its focus on growing corals to suitable natural substrates.
+Mostly in coral restoration projects, you see the use of man-made substances as a base.
 For example concrete, PVC or steel.
 These bases DO NOT carry high aesthetic values like natural substrates, not to mention eventually Succumb to the effects of time in the ocean.
-They result looking like coral infested garbage dumps instead of beautiful natural coral reef.
+They result in looking like coral infested garbage dumps instead of beautiful natural coral reefs.
 Ocean Quest’s design is to reject the use of man-made substances for coral propagation.
-Instead focus on natural live rock from the same area to rebuild beautiful, sustainable natural looking reef again.
+Instead focus on the natural live rock from the same area to rebuild beautiful, sustainable natural looking reef again.